 It is difficult for anyone to comprehend what the tooth fairy would do with the teeth from all the children around the world.
 Some say that tooth fairies are building a giant castle for their queen from the cleanest and most well cared for teeth, while the sub-standard teeth are ground down for paving stones.
-This may be why the tooth fairy leaves more money for some teeth than others.
 Your tooth fairy letter can hint that if your child wants a bonus under her pillow, brushing very thoroughly twice a day is a good way to earn it.

 Are There Lots of Tooth Fairies or Only One?